-Homemade Chicken Pot Pie is a double flaky pie crust filled with shredded chicken, chopped onions, carrots, peas, in a creamy sauce.
+Chicken Pot Pie is made with a flaky pie crust filled with shredded chicken, chopped onions, carrots, peas, in a creamy sauce.
 Chicken and vegetables cooked between a golden flaky buttery pie pastry.

 For this chicken pot pie recipe, I’ve used a homemade pie crust and baked in a cast iron skillet.